 3.1 The area bounded by the proposed succession of individual placements of street furniture is predominantly focused on Westcliff but extends beyond into parts of Chalkwell, Leigh and Southend.
 The individual street furniture locations are discussed in further detail in subsequent sections of this report.
 The locations are predominately within or bordering residential areas but take in sections of, for example, commercial areas such as London Rd and Leigh Rd and Location 41 is in High Street Southend.
-Some of the locations concern conservation areas: location 1 is near, but not within, Clifftown Conservation Area; locations 2 and 3 are within Milton Conservation Area, and locations 30 and 31 are close to, but not within, Prittlewell Conservation Area.
+Some of the locations concern conservation areas: location 1 is near, but not within, Clifftown Conservation Area; locations 2 and 3 are within Milton Conservation Area.